Guide to the Debt Repayment Scheme in Singapore

 This will allow your creditors to initiate fresh bankruptcy proceedings against you.

-Fees Chargeable by the Official Assignee for Administering Your DRS Case
+Fees Chargeable by the Official Assignee for Administering Your Debt Repayment Scheme Case

 Do note that the OA may charge you a fee for administering your DRS case.
 Some of the fees required include: